Birth Control: Contraceptive Patch

 Tell your doctor or health care provider if you have any of these risk factors or conditions, or any other medical concerns.

-Go straight to the emergency room if you have any of the following symptoms:
+Call 911 or go to the nearest emergency room if any of the following occurs:

 - Unusual pain or swelling in the legs